wandevs/wandevs.org/docs/create-application/using-wanmask.md

 The most important aspect of WanMask is that it allows you to interact with smart contracts which gives you as a Wanchain Developer the opportunity to have them interact with your dApp in their browser without having the burden of loading a complete wallet.

 WanMask includes a safe signing process where users are asked to confirm transactions first.
 It was ported from MetaMask and has the same options that MetaMask has.
-In the future also privacy transactions and cross-chain functionality will be added to it to further enhance the possibilities you have with your dApp.
+In the future also cross-chain functionality will be added to it to further enhance the possibilities you have with your dApp.

 ### Getting WanMask